Rebecca of Sunnybrook Farm: Synopsis

-Miranda and Jane had wanted Hannah, the eldest sister, because of her household skills and pragmatic nature, but her mother needs her at home for the same reasons and sends Rebecca instead.
-Miranda is unimpressed by Rebecca's imagination, chatter, and dark complexion, calls her the image of her shiftless father, and determines to train Rebecca to be a proper young lady who won't shame the Sawyer name.
+Despite her impoverished background, Rebecca is imaginative and charming.
+She often composes little poems and songs to express her feelings or to amuse her siblings.
+It is she who named their farm "Sunnybrook".
+Rebecca quickly wins over Jeremiah Cobb, the stagecoach driver, but fails to impress Miranda, who calls her the image of her shiftless father and determines to train Rebecca to be a proper young lady who won't shame the Sawyer name.
 Jane becomes Rebecca's protector and acts as a buffer between her and Miranda.
 Jane teaches Rebecca to sew, cook, and manage a household.
 Rebecca's liveliness and curiosity brighten Jane's life and refresh her spirit.
-Although Rebecca strives to win Miranda's approval, she struggles to live up to Miranda's rigid standards, as Miranda views her as "all Randall and no Sawyer."